2021 Oklahoma History Conference

-The 2021 Oklahoma History Conference will be held April 21–23, 2021, at the NCED Marriott Conference Center and Hotel in Norman, Oklahoma.
-The conference is organized by the Oklahoma Historical Society (OHS) and offers scholars, students, historians, and authors from across the state and country a forum to share their work with history enthusiasts.
+The 2021 Oklahoma History Conference is going virtual.
+Join us April 22–23, 2021 as scholars, students, historians, and authors from across the state and country share the history and culture of Oklahoma.
 This year the OHS is adding professional development sessions in archival and museum studies.

 Call for Proposals

-The Oklahoma Historical Society is seeking proposals for the 2021 Oklahoma History Conference, which will be held April 21–23, 2021, in Norman, Oklahoma.
+The Oklahoma Historical Society is seeking proposals for the 2021 Oklahoma History Conference, which will be held virtually April 22–23, 2021.